OBerger96/flightGear-controller/README.md

 In this project there is an extensive use of commands, the plane needs to receive a lot of instructions in a short period of time in order to fly correctly.
 For that matter, the most suitable design pattern for the task is the Command Pattern.
-The Command Pattern implementation can be seen in our ```CompParser``` - each command in the program is receiving its own Command Object.
+The Command Pattern implementation can be seen in our ```ConditionpParser``` - each command in the program is receiving its own Command Object.

 It is important that all commands will implement the same interface, because we want them to have a common polymorphic denominator.